Adrian Newey

+After designing championship-winning Formula One cars for Williams and McLaren, Newey moved to Red Bull in 2006, his cars winning the Formula One Drivers' and Constructors' titles consecutively from 2010 to 2013, the Drivers' Championship in 2021, and both titles in 2022 and 2023.
+The Newey-designed RB19 is the most successful Formula One car in history, winning 21 out of the 22 races (95.45%) in which it competed.
+Newey's designs also won the 1985 and 1986 CART titles.
+On 1 May 2024, Red Bull Racing announced that Newey would leave his day-to-day Formula One design duties immediately and shift his focus to the RB17 hypercar (2025).
+Newey fully left the company in the first quarter of 2025.

 Early life and career

-He was born in Stratford-upon-Avon, England on 26 December 1958 to Richard and Edwina Newey.
+Adrian Martin Newey was born in Colchester, Essex, England, on 26 December 1958, the son of Richard and Edwina Newey.
 His father was a veterinarian and his mother was an ambulance driver during the Second World War.
-He attended Repton public school alongside Jeremy Clarkson.
+He attended Repton public school alongside motoring journalist and writer Jeremy Clarkson.
 Newey was asked to leave Repton at the age of 16 after an incident at a Greenslade concert at Repton's 19th-century Pears School Building organised by the school's sixth formers, where he pushed up the sound levels on the band's mixer, cracking the building's stained glass windows.

-Newey gained a first class honours degree in Aeronautics and Astronautics from the University of Southampton in 1980.
-Immediately after graduation he began working in motorsport for the Fittipaldi Formula One team under Harvey Postlethwaite.
+Newey gained a first class honours degree in Aeronautical Engineering from the University of Southampton in 1980.
+Immediately after graduation, Newey began working in motorsport for the Fittipaldi Formula One team under Harvey Postlethwaite.
 In 1981, he joined the March team.
-After a period as a race engineer for Johnny Cecotto in European Formula 2 Newey began designing racing cars.
-His first project, the March GTP sports car, was a highly successful design and won the IMSA GTP title two years running.
+After a period as a race engineer for Johnny Cecotto in European Formula 2, Newey began designing racing cars.
+His first projects were the March 82G and 83G sports cars to compete in the IMSA GT Championship.
+The latter was highly successful and won the IMSA's title in 1983 and 1984.

 CART career

 In 1984, Newey moved to the March Indy car project, working as designer and race engineer for Bobby Rahal at Truesports.
 Newey formed a close friendship with Rahal, which would impact their careers some fifteen years later.
 Newey's March 85C design won the 1985 CART championship in the hands of Al Unser, and the 1985 Indianapolis 500 with Danny Sullivan.
-In 1986 Newey moved to Kraco to engineer Michael Andretti's car, while his March 86C design won the CART title and 1986 Indianapolis 500 with Bobby Rahal.

-At the end of 1986 Newey joined the Haas Lola F1 team in an effort to improve its fortunes, but the team withdrew at the conclusion of the 1986 season.
+In 1986, Newey moved to Kraco to engineer Michael Andretti's car, while his March 86C design won the 1986 CART championship and 1986 Indianapolis 500 with Bobby Rahal.
+At the end of 1986, Newey joined the Haas Lola Formula One team in an effort to improve its fortunes, but the team withdrew at the conclusion of the 1986 season.
 After a spell at Newman-Haas in 1987 working as Mario Andretti's race engineer, Newey was re-hired by March, this time to work in Formula One as chief designer.